-In line with expectation we found that the correlation between happiness and economic growth is strongest in the poor nations.
-The correlation is quite strong in the 'lower middle' income nations in this data set and almost zero in the nations where the income per capita is at the upper middle level and the high level.
-See Table 3b.
+In line with expectation, we found that the correlation between happiness and economic growth is strongest in the poor nations.
+The correlation is quite strong in the 20 'lower middle' income nations in this data set and relatively small in the nations where the income per capita is at the upper middle level and the high level [see Table 4(b)].